All Episodes

 You're not meant to walk your faith out alone.

-It's literally God with you speaking into your life through the Bible, because that is his word.
+It's literally God with you speaking into your life through the Bible because that is his word.

 And so I think if people approach the Bible that way, understanding that it's actually God trying to speak into your life through these words.

-Is God speaking to us when we go to a beach and hear the sound of beautiful waves, or we watch a beautiful sunset, or we see incredible nature in all of its color and beauty and majesty?
+Is God speaking to us when we go to a beach and hear the sound of beautiful waves or we watch a beautiful sunset or we see incredible nature in all of its color and beauty and majesty?

 You know, I think that's what theologians would call general revelation.

-You know, you basically, Hannity, you're in kindergarten.
+You know, basically, Hannah, you're in kindergarten.

 I got it.